sylvaticus/juliatutorial/input--output.md

   end
 end
 ```
-or, if you want to keep track of the line numbers
+or, if you want to keep track of the line numbers:
 ```
 open("afile.txt", "r") do f
    for (i,ln) in enumerate(eachline(f))